menabebawy1/Faster-Sort/README.md

 So how do we convert a string to a number, specifically to an integer?

-Well let's start with an excel sheet, that's where I got the idea, that's right an excel sheet.
+Well let's start with an excel sheet; that's where I got the idea.
+That's right, an excel sheet.
 In excel sheets you have columns that are ordered by letters A...Z, AA, AB, etc..

+What if they were numbers instead of letters?
+What would they look like?
-So how do we get there?
-Let's take a look at the examples:
+Let's take a look at the example:

 ```
 A = 1